What Makes A Good Leader

 If you stay calm, then your team will too.

-Good leaders are courageous and need to be courageous.
+Good leaders are courageous.

-By accepting responsibility, you remove culpability from your team and give them the freedom to work without the fear of repercussions.
+By accepting responsibility, you remove culpability from your team and give them the freedom to work well without the fear of repercussions.

 0 Comments